Last Updated: January 3, 2020

 Questions about the creator

-As discussed above, if a U.S. Government employee creates something as part of his/her job, then it’s automatically in the public domain.
+As discussed above, if something is created within the scope of a U.S. Government employee’s job description, then it’s automatically in the public domain.

 Examples of this include: